 If killing cockroaches is not your style and you prefer to keep them away from your home, use bay leaves.

 Cockroaches cannot stand the smell of bay leaves.

-Bay leaves are safe on humans, and you can place them wherever you want.
+Bay leaves are safe for humans, and you can place them wherever you want.

 Grab the bay leaves and crush them to make a powder.
 Once you get the powder, sprinkle it around where the roaches love to nest.

 Bay leaves are available in stores, especially the Asian and Indian stores.

 Lemon is a widely used ingredient in household cleaners, but most people have no idea that it repels cockroaches too.

 Citrus fruits such as lemon, have anti-pathogenic properties that keep roaches at bay.